 Pasco County SNIP Program (Pasco County)

 The website for Pasco County provides SNIP for its lower-income residents with Florida pets.
 In order to be eligible, you must be a resident of Pasco County and receive assistance in the form of food stamps or Medicaid.
 Additionally, you have to meet the household income requirements.
 For more info, go here to browse the site.
-Then, mosey on over here to download an application for low-cost spay and neuter services.
+Then, head over here to download an application for low-cost spay and neuter services.

 Need help now?